JamesOQ/Tunning-Up-Music-Highway/README.md

 - Adding lampposts to a small segment

 ## <p align="center"> Modeling & Hypothesis Testing</p>
 &nbsp;&nbsp;&nbsp;&nbsp; We will now outline our general approch to modeling and hypothesis testing.
 First, we selected the safety intervention to test from our list.
-Then, to choose which segment to test it on, we divded our overall highway into several segments of equal length and chose the segment with the best combination of:
+Then, to choose which segment to test it on, we divided our overall highway into several segments of equal length and chose the segment with the best combination of:
 - high injury rate,
 - high proportion of targetable crashes by our safety intervention, and
 - sufficient number of crashes in that segment for meaningful analysis.